PO BOX 8805, Santa Fe, NM 87504

 (IMAGE ABOVE: Detail of "Lorenzo's Treatment Room," a full room mural in Santa Fe, New Mexico.)

-2021 — SOLO RETROSPECTIVE VIRTUAL EXHIBITION, sponsored by THE NEW MEXICO HIGHLANDS UNIVERSITY FOUNDATION, in lieu of the "bricks and mortar" exhibition that is postponed until 2022 and in promotion of that upcoming show.
+2021 — SOLO RETROSPECTIVE VIRTUAL EXHIBITION, sponsored by THE NEW MEXICO HIGHLANDS UNIVERSITY FOUNDATION, in lieu of the "bricks and mortar" exhibition that was cancelled due to health mandates.

 — THE ANNUAL NEW MEXICO PAINTER'S INVITATIONAL EXHIBITION, Sponsored by New Mexico Highlands University, Las Vegas, New Mexico.
 Virtual exhibition with an "bricks and mortar" opening reception under tents on September 12, admission to gallery viewing between 2pm and 7pm by signing online at http://galleries.nmhu.edu/currently-at-the-kennedy-gallery/